Yifei-Xia/skills/README.md

 ## Online Document Support

-When a data source is an online spreadsheet URL (invoked through the Qoder Skill workflow), the following platforms are supported:
+When a data source is an online spreadsheet URL (invoked through the Skill workflow), the following platforms are supported:

 - DingTalk / AliDocs
 - Feishu / Lark